metrorailings/OwlBlog/content/posts/week-11-quick-insights.md

 Vince Biegel of the Dolphins stepping up in defensing the run.

 The Bills front seven are shuffling quite a bit around the line of scrimmage, creating confusion and opening up blitz opportunities right up the middle.

+Miami is just hopeless at running the ball, apparently.